heisthesisko/azure-se-bootcamp/README.md

 # azuresolutionengineer
-Repository for solutions built on Azure
+Repository for solutions built on Azure to learn from